chongbo2013/PlanePilot/README.md

 ### Description

 Another Top-Down Shooter Clone was initially ported to LibGDX from A 'Sprite Kit' Tutorial to get the basic Game nailed down.
 Much more is still in store on the Graphical Side of this.
-We plan on a complete artwork replacement with advanced GPU shader effects with lights and shadows (in 2d).
+We plan on a *complete artwork replacement* (in-house) with advanced GPU shader effects with lights and shadows (in 2d).
 Also the Sound front will feature all new HD quality effects and music.

 ### Acknowledgements